Board & Administration

 - Brendan P. Walsh '00

 Stephen G. Norair, Esq., is CEO of Hazel Land Companies, Inc. and Hazel Homes, LLC.
-Mr. Norair joined Hazel Land Companies in 1998 as General Counsel and in 2007 became CEO.
-Previously he was a partner in the law firm of Bankert & Norair, P.C., located in Fairfax, Virginia.
+Mr. Norair joined Hazel Land Companies as General Counsel in 1998 and became CEO in 2007.
+Previously, he was a partner in the law firm of Bankert & Norair, P.C., located in Fairfax, Virginia.
 Mr. Norair previously served on the Board of Trustees of Jefferson Townhouse Corporation and Norair Engineering Corporation, and he currently serves on the board of BikeWorks Racing.
-Mr. Norair holds a BA from Denison University and a JD from the George Mason University School of Law.
+Mr. Norair holds a Bachelor of Arts from Denison University and a Juris Doctor from the George Mason University School of Law.
 Mr. Norair and his wife Missy are parents to one daughter attending FA and two daughters who are alumni, one a 2014 graduate attending Duke University and the other a 2016 graduate attending the University of Virginia.

 Brad Repp is Vice President of Product Development for Breeze-Eastern, a developer and manufacturer of helicopter search and rescue hoists and mission support equipment.
 He has 30 years' experience growing innovative engineering companies in the aerospace and defense sector.
 He holds an undergraduate degree in mechanical engineering from Penn State University, an MBA from Arizona State University, and is a licensed professional engineer (PE).
 Mr. Repp is a founding member of the Fredericksburg Chamber’s Steering Committee for the Advancement of Science, Technology, Engineering, and Math (STEM).
 He and his wife Chris have a daughter attending the Academy.